Muni Metro: Infrastructure

 The Muni Metro system consists of 71.5 mi of standard gauge track, seven light rail lines (six regular lines and one peak-hour line), three tunnels, 12 subway stations, 25 surface stations, and 87 surface stops.

 The backbone of the system is formed by two interconnected subway tunnels, the older Twin Peaks Tunnel and the newer Market Street subway, both controlled by automatic train operation systems to run trains with the operators closing the door to allow the train to pull out of a station.
 This ATO system was upgraded in 2015 to replace outdated software and relays.
 The tunnels, 5.5 mi in total length, run from West Portal Station in the southwestern part of the city to Embarcadero Station in the heart of the Financial District.
 Three lines—the K Ingleside, the L Taraval, and the M Ocean View—feed into the tunnel at West Portal, while two lines, the J Church and N Judah, enter at a portal near Church Street and Duboce Avenue in the Duboce Triangle neighborhood.
-Two lines, the N Judah and T Third Street, enter and exit the tunnel at Embarcadero.
+The N Judah enters and exits the tunnel at Embarcadero.
+The T Third Street is the only line in the Muni Metro that does not enter the tunnel, instead going through the Central Subway.
 An additional tunnel, the Sunset Tunnel, is located near the Duboce portal and is served by the N.

 The interconnected tunnels contain nine subway stations.
 Three stations—West Portal, Forest Hill and the now-defunct Eureka Valley—were opened in 1918 as part of the Twin Peaks Tunnel, while the other seven—Castro Street, Church Street, Van Ness, Civic Center, Powell Street, Montgomery Street and Embarcadero—were opened in 1980 as part of the Market Street subway.
 Four stations, Civic Center, Powell Street, Montgomery Street, and Embarcadero, are shared with Bay Area Rapid Transit (BART), with Muni Metro on the upper level and BART on the lower one.

 Above ground, there are twenty-four surface platform stations.
-Two stations, Stonestown and San Francisco State University are located at the southwestern part of the city, while the rest are located on the eastern side of the city, where the system underwent recent expansion as part of the Embarcadero extension and the Third Street Light Rail Project.
+Two stations, Stonestown and San Francisco State University, are located at the southwestern part of the city, while the rest are located on the eastern side of the city, where the system underwent recent expansion as part of the Embarcadero extension and the Third Street Light Rail Project.
 However, many of the stops on the system are surface stops consisting of anything from a traffic island to a yellow-banded "Car Stop" sign painted on a utility pole.

 All subway and surface stations are accessible to people with disabilities.
 Because the system uses high-floor vehicles, while operating as a streetcar, the vehicles are not accessible to people with disabilities that impact their mobility.
 A select number of stops, typically located near major intersections, are equipped with ramps or lifts, for people with disabilities.

 Muni Metro has two rail yards for storage and maintenance: